 How to Apply

 Interested applicants should take the Pre-Qualification Screening Assessment.
 Applicants who pass this assessment will be emailed the program application, asked to submit a writing sample and resume to the course instructor and asked to confirm their funding source in writing to the Carroll Center’s Director of Admissions.
 Remote interviews will be scheduled following the completion of the above steps.
 Before applying, be sure to check out some of the frequently asked questions about the Screen Reader User Tester Training program.
 The next offering of the spring 2023 Screen Reader User Tester Training (SRUTT) Program will run from Monday, April 3-Friday, May 19, 2023.
 To start your application process, please submit our pre-qualification screening assessment which is linked below.

 Learn More about the Program Creation

-The first-of-its-kind career development program is supported by The Gibney Family Foundation to help adults seeking employment learn the skills needed to professionally explore, test, and report about the accessibility of websites, mobile applications, and digital document files.
+The first-of-its-kind career development program was created to help adults seeking employment learn the skills needed to professionally explore, test, and report about the accessibility of websites, mobile applications, and digital document files.
 Read more about the creation of the Screen Reader User Tester Training program here.

 The Accessibility Bootcamp (TAB) for High School and College Students